yosemitebandit/vebsite/om2/content/projects/vera-trellis/index.md

 The lines should be mostly horizontal!

 Here is how it looked after a year or so of trying to grow straight up.
-I think the beds need more compost and some other tweaks to watering too.
+I think the beds need more compost and some other tweaks to the drip irrigation too.
 Well to be fair that section in the corner near the door is doing great, I think it gets the most water and a bit less sun.. and perhaps has more bits to grab onto being near a downspout.